inicontent/inibase/README.md

 ## How it works?

 To simplify the idea, each database has tables, each table has columns, each column will be stored in a seperated file.
-When POSTing new data, it will be appended to the end of each file as new line.
-When GETing data, the file will be readed line-by-line so it can handle large data (without consuming a lot of resources), when PUTing(updating) in a specific column, only one file will be opened and updated
+When **POST**ing new data, it will be appended to the _head_ of each file as new line.
+When **GET**ing data, the file will be readed line-by-line so it can handle large data (without consuming a lot of resources), when **PUT**ing(updating) in a specific column, only one file will be opened and updated

 ## Benchmark